 Failure to properly lay each bag, untied with the open ends tucked underneath the bag, in the direction of the water flow.

-Building walls at 90 degree right angles (to the flow of water) which, with impact with the water, cause the barrier to collapse.
+Building walls at 90-degree right angles (to the flow of water) will, with impact with the water, cause the barrier to collapse.